 He’s been there ever since, but we still can’t quite get our heads around the fact he’s now 33.

 A Tottenham stalwart, Dawson spent nine years at White Hart Lane before moving on to Hull City.

 In 2018, the former England international returned to his first club, Nottingham Forest in the Championship.
 He retired in 2021, as a result of injuries that kept him out for the whole of the 2020-21 season.

 “It’s been frustrating that I haven’t been able to say goodbye to the fans in person,” he said, “but I hope to be back at the City Ground again very soon.”

-Spurs went to an awful lot of hassle to sign Fryers, failing to agree a compensation package with Manchester United to sign the young defender in the summer of 2012 and watching on as he instead joined Standard Liege, who were able to sign the player for a minimal fee given they are not an English club.
+Spurs went through an awful lot of hassle to sign Fryers, failing to agree on a compensation package with Manchester United to sign the young defender in the summer of 2012 and watching on as he instead joined Standard Liege, who were able to sign the player for a minimal fee given they are not an English club.

 The former England youth international spent six months in Belgium before joining, you guessed it, Tottenham.
 Sir Alex Ferguson accused the north Londoners of “blatant manipulation” of the rules, but it really wasn’t worth all the fuss.

 Fryers made seven Premier League appearances for Tottenham and has gradually dropped down the divisions with spells at Barnsley, Swindon, Stockport County, Welling United and, as of May 2022, Macclesfield Town.